jwalgran/septa/README.md

-# SEPTA - Get information about SEPTA trains, busses, and trolleys.
+# SEPTA - Get information about SEPTA trains, busses, and trolleys in nodejs.

 ## About